Flaryiest/Sonaria/README.md

 2. open in your editor

 Frontend - The code is divided relatively cleanly with each page/component having isolated css
-3. cd frontend
+1. cd frontend
-4. npm run dev
+2. npm run dev

-Backend
+Backend - A dotenv with DATABASE_URL needs to be created
-3. cd backend
+1. cd backend
-4. npm i
+2. npm i
-5. npm run start
+3. npm run start